-Indepth survey of theory, research findings, and methods of obtaining knowledge regarding biological, cognitive, and psychosocial aspects of adult development.
+An in-depth survey of theory, research findings, and methods of obtaining knowledge regarding biological, cognitive, and psychosocial aspects of adult development.
 Topics include physical change, development of identity and social roles, intellectual changes over the life span, relationships, career and retirement choices, and coping with death and dying.
 Critical analyses of scientific research designs and methods will be emphasized.